-Applications are now being accepted through April 30 for current tenants residing in the city of Boulder interested in serving on this committee.
+Applications are now being accepted through June10 for current tenants residing in the city of Boulder interested in serving on this committee.

 A 5-person tenant committee is being formed in accordance with the new ordinance.
+The committee will meet once per quarter initially.
 The committee’s purpose is to: